Our Story

 Our goal is to have offerings for every age and ability.
 All are welcome here.

-Class Rates
+Class Packs:

-Intro special - 3 classes for $30
+Intro special - three classes for $30

-Single drop in class - $35
+Single Drop in class - $35

-4 Class pack - $100
+Four Class pack - $100

-8 Class pack - $160
+Eight Class pack - $160

 Meet Our Team